 But there’s more to the story.

-He misses the Goddess of Fun and Light, the one who used to take a running jump to hug him and engage in the occasional pillow fight or skinny dip.
+He misses the Girl of Fun and Light, the one who used to take a running jump to hug him and engage in the occasional pillow fight or skinny dip.
 You were flirty and quick to laugh then.

 That version of you was so…